fsharp/fslang-design/RFCs/FS-1053-span.md

 Note that `[<ReadOnly>]` does not imply `[<Struct>]`  both attributes have to be specified.

+#### No special treatment of `stackalloc`

+The F# approach to `stackalloc` has always been to make it an "unsafe library function" whose use generates a "here be dragons" warning.
+The C# team make it part of the language and are able to do some additional checks.

+In theory it would be possible to mirror those checks in F#.
+However, the C# team are considerig further rule changes around `stackalloc` in any case.
+Thus it seems ok (or at least consistent) if we follow the existing approach for F# and don’t add any specific knowledge of stackalloc to the rules.

+#### Ignoring Obsolete attribute on existing `ByRefLike` definitions

+C# attaches an `Obsolete` attribute to the `Span` and `Memory` types in order to give errors in down level compilers seeing these types, and presumably has special code to ignore it.
+We add a corresponding special case in the compiler to ignore the `Obsolete` attribute on `ByRefLike` structs.

+The F# compiler doesn't emit these attributes when defining `ByRefLike` types.
+Authoring these types in F# for consumption by down-level C# consumers will be extremely rare (if it ever happens at all).
+Down-level consumption by F# consumers will also never happen and if it does the consumer will discover extremely quickly that the later edition of F# is required.

 ### Interoperability

 * A C# `ref` return value is given type `outref<'T>`